 - What can I do to help prevent osteoporosis?

-- How can I help prevent falls and injuries?
+- What steps can I take to help prevent falls and injuries?

-- Do any of my medicines cause bone loss?
+- Am I taking any medicines that cause bone loss?

 - How much calcium and vitamin D do I need each day?

 - Do you recommend that I get a bone density test?